Survival of BIOFUNGICIDE and MYCORRHIZAE in PRO-MIX Growing Media

-MYCORRHIZAE™ + BIOFUNGICIDE™ Survival in Packaged Media
+PDF version of this text: MYCORRHIZAE + BIOFUNGICIDE Survival in Packaged Media

-BIOFUNGICIDE™* + MYCORRHIZAE™ are active ingredients that are available premixed in different PRO-MIX® formulations such as PRO-MIX® BRK, BRK20, BX, HP, LP15, etc. The advantage of having these active ingredients premixed in the growing medium is the convenience of not having to add them at all during the crop cycle and they benefit the crop throughout the growing season.
-PRO-MIX® products are easy to use and most storage conditions are compatible with the biologicals.
-Below we will address questions that come up regarding the integrity of these organisms.
+BIOFUNGICIDE™ and MYCORRHIZAE™ are active ingredients that are available premixed in different PRO-MIX® formulations.
+They work together to enhance plant performance, quality and yield.
+The advantages of having these active ingredients premixed in the growing medium is that they are present from the start of planting, the convenience of not having to add them at all during the crop cycle, and the fact that they benefit the crop throughout the growing season.
+PRO-MIX® products amended with active ingredients are easy to use and most storage conditions are compatible with the biologicals.
+Because these are live organisms added to growing media, we often receive questions about integrity, storage and survival of these organisms.

 - Carpio, L., F. T. Davies, M.A.
 Arnold, 2003.
 "Effect of commercial arbuscular mycorrhizal fungi on growth, survivability and subsequent landscape performance of selected container grown nursery crops."
 J. Environ.
 Hort 21(4):190-195